lewishh/Fwdero/README.md

      /web/forward/

+## Known Issues
+Generating cash during cash settlement originating from the counterparty node.
+Required signers sometimes throw errors but the transaction is otherwise successful and cash payments are made.

 ## Acknowledgements

 Thanks to Joel (co-maintainer of Corda) and the Corda team for answering questions and providing sample CorDapps for basic functionality.